agilecrm/rest-api/README.md

 ##2.4 Update Deal
 ###dev/api/opportunity
 Method: PUT
-Accepts Deal JSON.
-Id parameter of the deal should be specified, it indicates which deal to be updated with the new data sent.
-Milestones name should be same as the the one in the website and it is case sensitive.
-If the milestone name is given wrong even the case, it will not be shown in the milestone view.
+- Accepts Deal JSON.
+Id parameter of the deal should be specified.
+It indicates the deal to be updated with the new data sent.
+Milestone name should be same as the the one in the website and it is case sensitive.
+(If the milestone name is given in wrong case, it will not be shown in the milestone view.)

 ###Using curl
 ```sh
 curl https://{domain}.agilecrm.com/dev/api/opportunity -H "Content-Type: application/json" -d "{\"name\" : \"deal\",  \"contact_ids\" : [\"2358\",\"2356\"] , \"owner_id\" : \"516\", \"pipeline_id\" :\"43535822\", \"milestone\" : \"milestone\"}"  -v -u test@example.com:4uet78u6atfn38m9dounnq9g4u -X PUT
 ```
 ###Response - Statuses:
-- Status 200: Deal updated successfully and return the updated deal as JSON in response.
+- Status 200: Deal updated successfully and it returns the updated deal as JSON in response.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format

 ##2.4 Create Deal to a contact using Email Id
 ###dev/api/opportunity/email/{email}
 Method: POST
-Accepts deal JSON as data in post request to the url specified above, which creates new deal and returns the deal JSON with id field generated when new deal is created.
-If post data includes valid deal id, respective deal is updated with the data sent in request.
+- Accepts deal JSON as data in Post request to the url specified above, which creates new deal and returns the deal JSON with id field generated when new deal is created.
+If Post data includes valid deal id, respective deal is updated with the data sent in request.
-Milestones name should be same as the the one in the website and it is case sensitive.
-If the milestone name is given wrong even the case, it will not be shown in the milestone view.
+Milestone name should be same as the the one in the website and it is case sensitive.
+(If the milestone name is given in the wrong case, it will not be shown in the milestone view.)

 ###Using curl
 ```sh
 curl https://{domain}.agilecrm.com/dev/api/opportunity/test@agilecrm.com -H "Content-Type: application/json" -d ‘{"name" : "deal", "owner_id" : "516", \"pipeline_id\" :\"43535822\", \"milestone\" : \"milestone\"}’ 000-v -u test@example.com:4uet78u6atfn38m9dounnq9g4u -X POST
 ```
-	Creates a Deals for the contact with the given email address.
+	Creates a deal for the contact with the given email address.
 If there is no contact, it will not create any deal.

 ###Response - Statuses:
-- Status 200: Deal added successfully and return the new created deal as JSON in response.
+- Status 200: Deal added successfully and it returns the new created deal as JSON in response.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format